KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    Project Monitor
       The Project Monitor plays clips selected in the :term:`timeline` or simply the project.

+   Opacity
+      A measure of impenetrability to electromagnetic or other kinds of radiation, especially visible light.
+An object that does not allow any visible light to go through is fully opaque or has 100% opacity.

    Overlay
       Clip and Project Monitor can have an overlay that helps with editing.
 Hover the mouse over the hot zone of the respective monitor (default is the top right-hand corner) and click on the grid icon to cycle through the available patterns.
 Different from :term:`Dynamic Text` and :term:`video overlay`.